SIRIUS project II: a new tree-direct hybrid code for smoothed particle hydrodynamics/N-body simulations of star clusters: Results: Test simulations

 We adopt the Bridge timestep ($\Delta t_{\rm B}$) of 10\,yr for model High and 100\,yr for the others.
 These are sufficiently small for energy conservation.
 The accuracy parameter for the Hermite integrator is set to be 0.2 \citep{1992PASJ...44..141M,2008NewA...13..498N}.
 We continued the simulations up to 1\,Myr, which is $\sim 4 t_{\rm ff}$, for all models.
 For some models, we continue the simulation up to 1.2\,Myr.

-In order to understand run-to-run variation when we change the random seed for the initial turbulent velocity field, we perform multiple runs for some models.
+We performed 3, 5, and 10 runs for models High, Middle, and Low using different random seeds of the initial turbulent velocity field in order to see the run-to-run variation.
 The number of runs $N_{\rm run}$ for each model is also summarized in Table \ref{tb:IC_B}.